 A: Telephone the City Manger’s Office at (805) 385-7430.
 Members of the public may also address theCity Council at their weekly meetings on any topic within the subject matter jurisdiction of the City Council.
 Submit a Speaker Card, which can be obtained at the meeting, to the Clerk.

 Q: Are there volunteer opportunities at the city?

-Please visit our link to boards, commissions, and committees for details of volunteer opportunities.
-Applications to serve on boards, commissions, or committees are accepted any time at the City Clerk’s Office.
-They are valid for one year from date ofreceipt.
+A: There are a several Citizen Advisory Groups (“CAGs”) that serve as advisory bodies to the City Council.
+Applications to serve on boards, commissions, or committees are accepted any time at the City Clerk’s Office and are valid for one year from date of receipt.
 When an opening arises on a board, commission, or committee, the City Clerk submits the applications to the City Council for consideration and appointment.
-Information regarding current vacancies can be obtained by telephoning the City Clerk at (805) 385-7803
+Information regarding current vacancies can be obtained by telephoning the City Clerk at (805) 385-7803.

 Q: How can I obtain a passport?

 A: The U.S. Post Office located at 1961 North C Street in Oxnard provides passport services.

 Q: How can I obtain City records?

-A: Pursuant to the ‘Public Records Act,’ the public may have access to a variety of documents held in the City Clerk’s Office.
-Written requests can be submitted to the City Clerk in person, by facsimile to (805) 385-7803 or by e-mail email@example.com.
-Copying fees are $1.25 for the first page and $.10 for each page thereafter.
+A: Pursuant to the California Public Records Act, the public may have access to a variety of documents held by the City of Oxnard.
+Written requests can be submitted to the City Clerk in person or by e-mail at firstname.lastname@example.org.
+Copying fees are $1.25 for the first page and $.25 for each page thereafter, per document.

 City Clerk’s Office (805) 385-7803